Researching Your Family

 The most important thing about family tree research is to start.
 Getting started is not a huge project, and it really shouldn't be as this is potentially a long term one if you wish to trace all the branches of ancestors and descendants.
 It's good to start with the right habits and organization skills if you can and brush up on them whenever you can to improve your chances of developing a credible and interesting record for the future.

-You can set yourself goals of course, choosing which branches to investigate for how many generations and then reassess your search when that goal has been reached.
-Stop there if you wish.
-If you've researched properly it will be easy to pick up again in the future.
+Decide how many generations you will concentrate your search on and then reassess your search objectives when that goal has been reached.
+You may even decide to stop there.
+If you've researched it properly (with source citations) it will be easy to pick up again in the future.

 The time it takes to reach your goal depends on the information you already have and where you are focusing your search in terms of location and record collection.
 Some records are not available online at all and some are incomplete.
 Unfortunately records have also been destroyed during wars and other disasters, so you may have to get creative on where to look next.

 To begin with, the search is closer to home.
 Your living relations all have memories that could hold answers or clues for you to uncover and begin your investigation.
 Ask them questions to uncover more details, but be mindful that it doesn't turn into an interrogation.

 Write down the things that you know onto a simple chart to help you plan your work.